dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

 #### Check-off

-You need to show that:
+You're going to write a tiny amount of code (< 10 lines for each part), but it has to be the right code.
+You will:

-  1. you can set up domains.
-You handle flushing correctly (with page table citations).
-You can make execution fault when you write to a read-only address.
+  1. Set up domains.
+You must put in barriers correctly (give the page number and what the ARM requires).
+Show the code faults when you (1) run code where execution is disabled, (2) write to memory that is read-only.

-  2. you can switch the ASID and page-table pointer.
-You handle coherence correctly (with page number citations).
+  2. Switch the ASID and page-table pointer.
+You handle coherence correctly and the cookbook from ARM on how to do this (give with page number citations, succinct intuition).

-  3. turn on/turn off the MMU.
-You handle coherence / flushing corectly (with page number citations).
+  3. Turn on/turn off the MMU.
+You must handle coherence / flushing corectly (with page number citations).
 You should extend this to handle caching.

   4. Delete all of our files and starter code (remove references from the `Makefile`).
 At this point, all code is written by you!

 Extensions:

-  0. Figure out how to enable `XN` checking.
   1. Set-up two-level paging.
   2. Set-up 16MB paging.